Paco Arespacochaga: Mystery (1997–2000)

 Arespacochaga formed Mystery in 1997.
 The line up was Marvin Yrastorza on vocals, Joseph Cruz on keyboards, G3 Misa on guitar, Mark Cruz on bass and Paco on drums.
 The band disbanded after three years.
 They released the album Jigsaw under Star Records.

 Skin (2000–2001)

 Arespacochaga formed Skin in 2000.
 The line up was Norby David on vocals, Jonathan Manuel on guitar, Henry Abesamis on keyboards, and Paco on drums.

 Solo Album (2000)

 In 2000, Arespacochaga released his solo album entitled Rebirth.

 Introvoys (2001–present)

 Arespacochaga reunited with Introvoys and they had a US tour.
 After the tour, he decided to migrate to Los Angeles, California as did the rest of the band.
 Their single "Nasaan Ka?" was released in June 2014.

 Personal life

 Arespacochaga married fellow singer Geneva Cruz but both later annulled their marriage.
 They had one child, a son, Heaven.
-He is married to Janelle Aguirre and currently reside in California with their children.
+He is married to Janelle Aguirre and they currently reside in California with their children.